thenick775/gbajs3/README.md

-gbajs3 -- My Personal Fork
+gbajs3 -- A Browser Based Game Boy Advance Emulator
 ======

 This project is a Game Boy Advance emulator that is freely licensed and works in any modern browser without plugins.